CygnusDAO/periphery/README.md

  *          data of the aggregation executor, so we pass the tx data as is but update the srcToken amount
  *  @param swapData The data from 1inch `swap` query
- *  @param updatedAmount The balanceOf this contract`s srcToken */
+ *  @param updatedAmount The balanceOf this contract`s srcToken
-function swapTokensInch(bytes memory swapData, uint256 updatedAmount) internal virtual returns (uint256 amountOut) {
+ *  @return amountOut The amount received of destination token */ function _swapTokensInch(bytes memory swapData, uint256 updatedAmount) internal returns (uint256 amountOut) {
     // Get aggregation executor, swap params and the encoded calls for the executor from 1inch API call (address caller, IAggregationRouterV5.SwapDescription memory desc, bytes memory permit, bytes memory data) = abi .decode(swapData, (address, IAggregationRouterV5.SwapDescription, bytes, bytes));